Dylan Bundy: New York Mets

 On March 25, 2023, Bundy signed a minor league contract with the New York Mets organization.
 In six starts for the Triple–A Syracuse Mets, he struggled to a 10.08 ERA with 21 strikeouts in 25 innings of work.
 On July 24, he was released by the Mets.

 In January 2024, Bundy retired and became a real estate agent in his hometown.

 Pitching style

 Bundy throws four-seam, two-seam and cut-fastballs as well as two off-speed pitches—a curveball and a changeup.
 His four-seamer has touched 100 mph as a high school player.
 After having elbow surgery, his fastball velocity fell in to the 93–94 mph range.
 Bundy uses his cutter primarily against left-handed batters in an attempt to overpower them on the inner-half of the strikezone.
 He also throws a curveball at 75–77 mph that rated as one of the best in the Orioles system in 2012, as well as a changeup.

-Personal
+Personal life

 Bundy and his wife, Caitlin, married in November 2020.